-Inabata & Co., Ltd. is a specialized trading company operating in five business segments led by Information & Electronics and Plastics, followed by Chemicals, Life Industry, and Housing & Eco Materials.
+Inabata & Co., Ltd. is a specialized trading company operating in four*1 business segments led by Information & Electronics and Plastics, followed by Chemicals and Life Industry.
 Inabata operates in about 60 locations in 18 countries around the world.
 Inabata is capable of responding to diverse and global needs of its clients, utilizing its highly specialized expertise in each business segment, offering a comprehensive service ranging from planning, logistics, and manufacturing/processing.
 Inabata operates multiple manufacturing/processing bases mainly in Asia.
 Close collaboration with clients gives Inabata access to the latest information on product developments and marketing trends.
 This is what makes Inabata’s strategy to expand its trading business unique.

 Net sales were record high but profits fell short of plan due to booking of allowance for doubtful accounts in the fiscal year ended March 2018